-The goal of the Emergency Medicine conference series is to cover the Core Content of the American Board of Emergency Medicine (ABEM) as outlined in their Model of Clinical Practice.
-The core content is covered over a 24 month cycle, enabling it to be covered twice in the 4-year residency format.
+The goal of the emergency medicine conference series is to cover the core content of the American Board of Emergency Medicine as outlined in its Model of Clinical Practice while teaching how to integrate practical applications of knowledge, discussing cutting-edge literature and focusing on career development.
+The core content is covered over a 24-month cycle, enabling it to be covered twice in the four-year residency format.
 Formal didactics occur every Friday morning.
-Residents have this time protected from clinical activity during most of their rotations.
-We utilize a variety of formats to cover the content, including lectures, small group discussions, simulation labs, anatomy labs and evidence based reviews.
-A brief description of each is listed below:
+Residents have this time protected from clinical activity during almost all of their rotations, excluding the intensive care unit.
+We utilize a variety of formats to cover the content, including faculty and resident lectures, small group discussions, case conferences, procedure labs (cadaveric and animal based), and evidence-based reviews.

 Mortality and Morbidity Conference

-Core Lecture Series Resident
+Core Content Lecture Series

 The Johns Hopkins Department of Emergency Medicine Residency Program